 - 1.5 cups plain yogurt , (350 grams)

 - 1 tablespoon all-purpose flour

 - ½ cup of the liquid in the baking dish after the peppers have baked

-- pinch of salt (to taste) on top of the ground meat after adding it in the pan to the rice
+- pinch of salt, on top of the ground meat after adding it in the pan to the rice

-- drizzle of olive oil on peppers before baking them
+- 1 tablespoon olive oil , on peppers before baking them

 - Preheat the oven to 425F.

 - Wash all the peppers, cut the tops and discard all of the seeds with a spoon.
 Make sure you save the tops and place them to the corresponding pepper so they can bake together later.

 - In a large pan on the stove add the oil.
 Let it heat up on medium heat and sauté the onions and grated carrot.
 Add in the garlic and make sure you stir in between when adding each ingredient.

 - Add the salt, paprika, and dry oregano (stir).
 Add in the washed rice (stir).
 Add the plain tomato sauce, (stir again).
 Add two tablespoons of water and incorporate into the rice and veggies.